kintone/mcp-server/docs/en/authentication.md

 ### 3. Basic Authentication (Additional Authentication)

-Use when Basic authentication is configured in your kintone environment.
+Use when Basic authentication is configured in your Kintone environment.
 Must be configured in conjunction with one of the above authentication methods.

 | Environment Variable          | Command-line Argument   | Description                   | Required              |
 | ----------------------------- | ----------------------- | ----------------------------- | --------------------- |